Interview: Robert Clemens, Managing Director of Perkins&Will’s New York Studio

 ‘We envisioned our New York studio as a learning lab–one that can both predict and react to behavioural, cultural and technological change.
 Allowing for flexible use, fluctuations in occupancy, and the digital integrations necessary for hybrid work, the design informs our discussions with clients looking to adapt their own office spaces post-pandemic.’

-We spoke with Robert Clemens about his role in the team, the experience and expertise he brings into his new role, the ways in which the business has embedded itself into New York and the cross-sector nature of their New York studio.
+In this exclusive interview, we spoke with Robert Clemens, Managing Director of Perkins&Will’s New York Studio, about his role in the team, the experience and expertise he brings into his new role, and how the firm has embedded itself into New York and through a uniquely cross-sector, interdisciplinary approach.

 Please could you introduce yourself and your new role?